 - Negotiate separate deals with the NCDOT for all parties – our client, our client’s landlord, and our client’s sub-lessor.

-The NCDOT ended up fairly and substantially compensating our KFC clients for its lost lease1.
-Click here to read the full story.
+The NCDOT ended up fairly and substantially compensating our KFC clients for its lost lease.1

 Of course, each situation needs to be evaluated separately, but if your lease does not have a condemnation clause, then you may potentially be entitled to compensation for your costs to relocate and for the fair market value of your lease.
 Generally, the fair market value of your lease is the difference between your current lease cost and the cost to lease a new location.

-An experienced NC Eminent Domain Law Firm attorney (two of whom used to work as NCDOT attorneys general) may be able to help you fight for compensation for your leased space.
+An experienced NC Eminent Domain Law Firm attorney (several of whom used to work as NCDOT assistant attorneys general) may be able to help you fight for compensation for your leased space.
 Contact us today or call 1-877-393-4990.